PrintN/Youtube-Automation-Bot/README.md

 </details>

 ## Limitations of the Youtube API
-By default, users are allowed to upload videos with a maximum duration of 15 minutes.
+1. **Video Duration Limit**: By default, users are allowed to upload videos with a maximum duration of 15 minutes.
 If you wish to upload videos that exceed this limit, you will need to verify your account.
 For more details click [here](https://support.google.com/youtube/answer/71673).

+2. **OAuth Consent Screen Configuration**: When setting up your Google Cloud Console project, it is important to configure the OAuth consent screen correctly.
+You must set it to production and not testing.
+If the consent screen is in testing mode, the refresh token will only be valid for 7 days, which means your YouTube bot will not function as a fully automated system after that period.
+Ensure you complete this configuration to maintain a fully automated Youtube channel.

 ## ⭐ Support the Project
 If you find this project helpful, please consider giving it a ⭐!
 Starring the repository helps others discover the project and motivates further development.
 Thank you for your support!